 But again, if you want to look more put together, consider wearing a corset belt to accentuate your shape even more!

 I’ve tried wearing a regular belt with a tutu dress and that’s certainly not bad.
 I am glad that it does highlight the high waist area and makes me look slimmer.

 However, the effect is not obvious.
 When I try wearing the structured corset belt, this just instantly hides my muffin top and belly away.

-The hard fabric can also tame the tulle dress and keep them in a nice shape even for those windy days.
+The hard fabric can also tame the tulle dress and keep them in a nice shape even on those windy days.

 Another benefit is you can always keep your back straight with the corset belt and that makes you walk in your lovely tulle skirt with confidence!

 ( ´ ▽ ` )ﾉ MY JAN PICKS !! ʕ•̬͡•ʔ

 6. Pay attention to the colors and fabric of your tulle dress